 Towns in Swedish Lapland

-Find your own favorite spot, we have many to choose from.
+Find your own favourite spot.
+We have many to choose from.
 Ain't no mountain high, ain't no valley low, ain't no river wide enough.

 Let’s start with the coastal line.
-Here the fishermen’s culture has its stronghold, with salmon and vendace as the main catch.
-In Kalix, they produce the origin-protected vendace roe Kalixlöjrom, considered as fine as any caviar.
-The over 4,000 islands shelters unique species and flora, as well as sandy beaches and quaint island lodges and hostels accessible only by boat.
+Here the angler’s culture has its stronghold, with salmon and vendace as the main catch.
+In Kalix, they produce the origin-protected vendace roe Kalix löjrom, considered as fine as any caviar.
+The over 4,000 islands shelter unique species and flora, sandy beaches, quaint island lodges, and hostels accessible only by boat.
 In winter, the sea freezes and ice roads strong enough to carry a car can guide you through the alien landscape of icy boulders.

-The River Valleys (Lule, Pite, Kalix, Torne) stretch from the coast up to the mountain, all with their own quaint, small villages, funny dialects, great fishing and most of all – serenity.
+The River Valleys (Lule, Pite, Kalix, Torne) stretch from the coast up to the mountains, all with their own quaint, small villages, funny dialects, great fishing and most of all – serenity.

 And the mountains.
-The vast areas of national parks only accessible by foot or skis.
-Perfectly located just under the Aurora oval where the chances for catching the northern lights are superb.
+The vast areas of national parks are only accessible by foot or skis – ideally located just under the Aurora oval, where the chances for catching the northern lights are superb.
 Especially in Abisko with its cloud-free skies.
-The Midnight sun shines on hikers during summer as well as on those heli-skiing in spring.
+The midnight sun shines on hikers during summer as well as on those who are skiing in spring.